Nahilas/re-angular-dux/README.md

 ```

 So now even large complex state trees can be mixed in, without having to change a lot of code.
 Note that you can still pick out properties from other parts of the store.

+## A word on ngOnChanges
+Because of the way re-angular-dux works right now, ngOnChanges does not get fired on connected components.
+It'll still work on any components in the tree rendered by a connected component, just not the one with the Connect() directly attached to it's constructor...
+Which leads us to...

+## TODO
+Stuff that would be nice to have in this package:
+* ngOnChanges support.
+* Test suite with Travis integration